Our Response to COVID-19

 How is the Home managing distribution of COVID-19 vaccines?

-Residents and staff are continuously offered COVID-19 vaccinations and should contact the Director of Nursing to inquire or schedule a vaccination.
+Residents and staff are continuously offered COVID-19 vaccinations and should contact the Infection Control Nurse to inquire or schedule a vaccination.

-COVID-19 booster clinic will be held for residents and staff in January
+COVID-19 bivalent booster clinic was held for residents and staff in October

 We are thrilled that all interested residents and staff are able to be vaccinated!